 Although anyone can opt to go to a travel clinic, those of you living in the UK may find that a trip to your registered doctor’s surgery may be enough.
 Some practices in the UK are able to administer travel vaccinations whereas others are not, so always inquire first.

 When you visit your travel clinic, make sure you tell them exactly where you are intending to visit, along with any adventure activities you have planned.
 Different jabs will be advised depending on where you are doing and what you are doing.
 For example, if you are going deep into the Amazon Rainforest for a period of time, you may need additional jabs compared to if you plan on staying in cities.

 One of the questions that we see asked the most in our South America Backpacker Facebook Community is ‘My nurse said I should get this jab but my friend has just been to Brazil and didn’t need it.
 Should I get it?’

 Advice between medical officials can differ but this doesn’t make it any less valuable.
 Weigh up the risk that you are willing to take to save a few bucks.
-Personally speaking, I always get whatever the travel clinic recommend me to.
-You may end up paying for something you didn’t need but most jabs have a long protection period usually come in handy on future trips!
+Personally speaking, I always get whatever the travel clinic recommends me to.
+You may end up paying for something you didn’t need but most jabs have a long protection period that usually come in handy on future trips!